dotpep/microservices-communication/README.md

 Interface is Contract between apps/services and specifies what type of things, method signatures effectively that our repository will support, and then any concrete class can come along and implement those interfaces.

+**DB Preparation:**

+It is for testing in our In-Memory DB, with some generated and populated data in DB.

+Put some data to database.
+We use In-Memory database as temporary database and it is used in tests.

 **DTO's:**